kateek5417/sep11-freedom-project/blog/entry04.md

 However this didn't work as I had planned, it would genereate cats from the wrong rarity or not generate any at all.
 Maybe it is because I didn't upload all the cat pngs into the file tree yet or maybe it is the names in the array.

 ### EDP
 I am now in the brainstorming and creating phases of the Engineering Design Process as I brainstorm about possible solutions to errors and implement the ideas into my IDE.
+The next thing I will work on is finishing the random generation of the cat pngs.

 ### Skills
-One skill that I have used is embracing failure
+One skill that I have used is having a growth mindset as I have encountered many struggles and challenges throughtout this project but I have perservered everytime until I overcame that challenge.

+Another skill I used is debugging where I tinkered and expiremented my way to solutions of the errors and challenges I've come across.

 [Previous](entry03.md) | [Next](entry05.md)